Healing the Modern Soul Part 3

 The Simulacra Effect and the Disconnect from Felt Experience

-The simulacra effect, as described by Jean Baudrillard, is a result of our culture’s increasing emphasis on hyper-rationality and objectivity.
-As we prioritize logical and rational thinking over subjective experiences and emotions, we create a world that feels hyper-real, yet simultaneously disconnected from our authentic selves.
+The simulacra effect, as described by Jean Baudrillard, emerges as a result of our culture’s increasing emphasis on hyper-rationality and objectivity.
+As we prioritize logical and rational thinking over subjective experiences and emotions, we create a world that feels hyper-real yet simultaneously disconnected from our authentic selves.

 The Dangers of Denying the Self in Psychotherapy Models